-Steep living costs mean that millions of us are forking out huge sums to cover all our regular outgoings, such as gas and electricity bills, mortgage payments and insurance premiums, yet many of us fail to check whether we might be able to find better deals.
+Steep living costs mean that millions of us are forking out huge sums to cover all our regular outgoings, such as gas and electricity bills, Council Tax, mortgage payments and insurance premiums, yet many of us fail to check whether we might be able to find better deals.
 If you haven’t reviewed your household bills for a while, there’s a chance you could be missing out on savings which could potentially run into hundreds – or sometimes thousands – of pounds a year.

 Here’s our rundown of seven ways you might be able to save on your household bills.